MaxDidIt/firetype/README.md

 *firetype* renders the characters of a text via it's `HardwareCharacterCache`, which is accessible via the `cache` property.

-By default, the cache of a `HardwareText` object uses `SingleGlyphRenderer` objects to render it's contents.
+By default, the cache of a `HardwareText` object uses `SingleGlyphRenderer` objects to render its contents.
 This type of renderer will use one draw call per character.

 Characters rendered after one draw call:
 ![The text rendered with firetype.](http://www.max-did-it.com/projects/firetype/tutorial6a_1.png)